 Since Fastercise uses unconventional movements, like shivering and flexing, Dr. Wilson explains that the book alone would lead to questions and reactions like, “Am I doing this right?
 I don’t know how to do it.
 What does this even look like?
 You’re talking about shivering for exercise?”
-Dennis and Allison needed a method that actually showed people how to do this fitness program.
+Denis and Allison needed a method that actually showed people how to do this fitness program.

 “We kind of needed to duplicate me,” Allison explains.
 “We couldn’t have me regurgitate this again and again and again, so we decided to put everything together into an app.”

-While Dennis and Allison knew they needed a mobile app, neither of them had any experience in coding or creating one.
+While Denis and Allison knew they needed a mobile app, neither of them had any experience in coding or creating one.
 They didn’t have the resources for custom development, so they sought an alternative solution.

 Dr. Wilson used DIY platforms in the past for things like web building and design, so he wanted to use that same approach to build the Fastercise app.

 “I’m so glad that there are companies like BuildFire because this is not my specialty at all,” says Allison.
 The two described finding BuildFire as “such a relief.”